openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/AutoPlugin_Debugging.md

 You can analyze code performance, using Intel® VTune™ Profiler.

-Follow the instructions in the [installation guide (PDF)](https://software.intel.com/content/www/us/en/develop/download/intel-vtune-install-guide-linux-os.html) to get started with the software.
+Follow instructions in the [installation guide (PDF)](https://software.intel.com/content/www/us/en/develop/download/intel-vtune-install-guide-linux-os.html) to get started with the software.

 You can configure your analysis with Intel® VTune™ Profiler, following these steps: